 A good proxy server is designed to ensure that you can get online and carry out your Internet operations anonymously.
 The proxy server keeps your IP address hidden from the websites you visit.
 But, to maintain privacy as intended, you need to set up the proxy server correctly.
 Lack of proper proxy configuration may expose your IP address without your awareness.
-In this article, we’ll discuss some common configuration mistakes that reveal your location.
+In this article, we’ll discuss some common proxy configuration mistakes that reveal your location.

 Passing up the best